cdapio/cdap/cdap-docs/developer-manual/source/cloud-runtimes/profiles/index.rst

 - |assigning-profiles|_ How to assign profiles to pipelines

-- |admin-controls|_ Administrative controls, such as disabling, enabling, and deleting profiles.
+- |admin-controls|_ How to monitor and control profile usage, such as enabling and disabling profiles